A Closer Look At Ensuring Your Safety

 - Cease all acts of family/dating violence.

-- Stop any form of communication with you or a third party.
+- Halt any form of communication with you or a third party.

-- Stay away from your home or workplace.
+- Stay away from your home, workplace or other specified locations.

-- Pay child support during the time of order.
+- Provide child support during the order’s duration.

-To qualify for a protective order in Texas, the abuser must be a family or household member.
-These suits can occasionally apply to someone who has sexually assaulted you, even if they are not a partner or family member.
+Anyone who violates a protective order can be arrested.
+To qualify for a protective order in Texas, the abuser must be a family or household member, or someone who has committed sexual assault, even if they are not a family member or partner.

 Temporary Ex Parte Order

-A temporary ex parte order is issued by a civil court and provides you with immediate protection from your abuser.
-A judge must believe that your abuser is a clear and present danger to you or a family member.
-Then the injunction will go into effect, usually for no more than 21 days.
+A temporary ex parte order is an immediate form of protection issued by a civil court.
+To grant this order, a judge must believe there is a clear and present danger posed by the abuser to you or a family member.

 Permanent (Final) Protective Order